chapel-lang/sphinxcontrib-chapeldomain/docs/reference.rst

 .. role:: chpl:mod

     Reference a module; a dotted name may be used.
+See :ref:`Cross-reference Contents <chapel-xref-content>` for details on dotted and non-dotted names.

 .. role:: chpl:func
           chpl:iter